Matthew Martin

 Biography

-Matthew Martin is Precentor and Director of College Music at Gonville & Caius College, Cambridge.
-He read Music at Magdalen College, Oxford before studying at the Royal Academy of Music and with Marie-Claire Alain in Paris.
-From 2015-2020 he was Director of Music at Keble College, Oxford and Artistic Director of the Keble Early Music Festival.
+Matthew Martin is Precentor and Director of Music at Gonville & Caius College, Cambridge where he is a fellow and directs the renowned college choir.
+He read Music at Magdalen College, Oxford, before studying at the Royal Academy of Music and (privately) under Marie-Claire Alain in Paris.

-More recently, he has written for the Cheltenham Music Festival (Trumpet Sonata) and The Tallis Scholars (Lamentations of Jeremiah).
-His Rose Magnificat for Paul McCreesh and The Gabrieli Consort won the Choral category in the 2019 BBC Music Magazine Awards.
-Earlier in 2019, he was asked to write a festival anthem (In the midst of thy Temple) for the choir of Westminster Abbey, marking the 750th anniversary of its refounding, and a test piece for organ (Triptych) for the 2019 St Albans International Organ Competition.
+His Rose Magnificat for Paul McCreesh and the Gabrieli Consort & Players won the Choral category in the 2019 BBC Music Magazine Awards.
+In 2019, he was asked to write a festival anthem (In the midst of thy Temple) for the choir of Westminster Abbey, marking the 750th anniversary of its refounding, and a test piece for organ (Triptych) for the 2019 St Albans International Organ Competition.

 Matthew’s music is published by Novello and Faber Music.